jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-04-12-integrate-glue-schema-registry/index.md

 #### Producer

 The [aws-glue-schema-registry](https://pypi.org/project/aws-glue-schema-registry/) is used serialize the value of order messages.
 It provides the `KafkaSerializer` that validates, registers and serializes the relevant records.
 It supports JSON and AVRO schemas, and we can add it to the *value_serializer* argument of the `KafkaProducer` class.
+By default, the schemas are named as `<topic>-key` and `<topic>-value` and it can be changed by updating the [`schema_naming_strategy` argument](https://github.com/DisasterAWARE/aws-glue-schema-registry-python/blob/main/src/aws_schema_registry/serde.py#L54).
 Note that, when sending a message, the value should be a tuple of data and schema.
 Note also that the stable version of the [kafka-python](https://kafka-python.readthedocs.io/en/master/index.html) package does not support the IAM authentication method.
 Therefore, we need to install the package from a forked repository as discussed in this [GitHub issue](https://github.com/dpkp/kafka-python/pull/2255).

 ```python
 # glue-schema-registry/app/producer/src/producer.py